Polyhedral Horofunction Compactification as a Polyhedral Ball: Introduction

-The map $m$ is a combination of several maps $m^C$ for different convex subsets $C \subseteq \Bo$.
-The interior of $X$ is mapped into the interior of the dual unit ball $\Bo$.
-Horofunctions associated to the face $E \subset \Bo$ are mapped into the face $E$, where $p \in X$ denotes the position of the image within $E$.
-Note that $p$ lies in a subspace of $X$ of the same dimension as the convex polytope $E$.
-The proof of this theorem is based on a result in the diploma thesis of the second author, which gives a characterization of sequences converging to the horoboundary, see Theorem \ref{thm:characterization} below.
-After some preliminaries we prove this characterization and give some examples to visualize the strong dependence of the direction and shape of the sequence from the faces of the unit ball and its dual.
+After some preliminaries in Section \ref{sec:preliminaries} we prove Theorem \ref{thm:characterization}, the characterization of converging sequences, in Section \ref{sec:horofunction}.
+To visualize the strong dependence on the direction and shape of the sequence from the faces of the unit ball and its dual we give some illustrative examples in Section \ref{sec:examples}.
 By combining this characterization and the above explicit map, we prove Theorem \ref{thm:homeo} in the last section.